dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

     # register callback functions for a qdepextpot calculation
     cdftb.register_ext_pot_generator(potcalc, get_extpot, get_extpotgrad)

-Please consult the archive to obtain the full corresponding example.
+Please consult the associated archive with this tutorial to obtain the full corresponding example.